Amazonas (Venezuelan state): Climate

 The climate of the Amazon State corresponds to the rainy, monsoon and tropical savannah types.
 Basically there are two seasons, one dry and one rainy.
 To the south there are no dry months, while to the northwest there are up to four months of drought.
 In the central and northern areas there is a moderate water deficiency between December and March.
 Average rainfall exceeds 1,200 mm per year.
-The annual thermal oscillation is minimal (between 1 °C and 1.5 °C) but the daily one is large, (more than 15 °C).
-The temperature of the coldest month is over 15 °C. The average annual temperature of the Parima station, at an altitude of 810 m, is 22.3 °C while that of Tamatama (at 112 m and the same latitude) is 27 °C.
+The annual thermal oscillation is minimal (between 1 and 1.5 C-change) but the daily one is large (more than 15 C-change at high altitudes).
+The temperature of the coolest month is always over 15 °C. The average annual temperature of the Parima station, at an altitude of 810 m, is 22.3 °C while that of Tamatama (at 112 m and the same latitude) is 27 °C.